 A well-structured incident report typically includes the following five key elements:

 1. Date, time and location: Provide specific details about when and where the incident occurred.
-This helps establish a timeline and context for understanding the event.
+This information helps establish a timeline and context for understanding the event.

 2. Description of the incident: Clearly describe what happened, including relevant details such as the sequence of events, the people involved and any contributing factors.
 Use objective language and avoid assumptions or opinions.
+For instance, instead of saying ‘The employee was careless,’ state ‘The employee slipped on a wet floor.’

 4. Action taken: Outline any immediate actions taken to address the incident, such as first aid, evacuation procedures or contacting emergency services.
 Documenting these responses is crucial for understanding the effectiveness of the initial response.